AlexP11223/ProgForumRuUserscripts/README.md

 ## [Autosave unsent posts](https://github.com/AlexP11223/ProgForumRuUserscripts/blob/master/pf_post_autosave.user.js)

-Saves the content of the text editor in each thread (until the message is sent) in LocalStorage, to avoid losing it when web browser or OS crash or the page is closed accidentally.
+Saves and restores the content of the text editor in each thread (until the message is sent) in LocalStorage, to avoid losing it when web browser or OS crash or the page is closed accidentally.

 The content is saved separately for each thread, so it can be also used as draft.